PS4 “Checking System Storage Status” Issues | Fixed by Experts

 When the check is complete, the PS4 will restart automatically

-If you have one of these problems with that message, then please keep on reading that you may hopefully find a relevant solution.
+If you have one of these problems with that message, then please keep on reading so that you may hopefully find a relevant solution.

 Why Does PS4 Checks for System Storage Status?